hmcts/et_dropzone_uploader/README.md

 # et_dropzone_uploader
-This gem enables forms for Employment Tribunals (i.e. ET1 and ET3) to upload files to AWS/Azure directly from the browser via Dropzone.
+This gem creates a `div` element for Employment Tribunals (i.e. ET1 and ET3), enabling them to upload files to AWS/Azure directly from the browser via Dropzone.

 ## Usage
 The gem utilises named parameters.
 Your project must use [slim](https://github.com/slim-template/slim) and